B.J. and the A.C.: Plot

 Kevin is visited by Meg (Liv Tyler) and Laurie (Amy Brenneman) at his house.
-Meg reads a note from Laurie, which not only states that Tom is not Kevin's legitimate son, she also wants a divorce.
+Meg reads a note from Laurie, stating that she wants a divorce.
+It's also revealed to the audience that Kevin is not Tom's biological father.
 Kevin refuses to comply unless Laurie says it.
 This is witnessed by Jill, who brings a gift for Laurie as Kevin tells them to leave their house.
-Outside, Laurie opens the gift, which turns out to be a lighter.
+Outside, Laurie opens the gift, which turns out to be an engraved lighter.
+Meg urges her to keep it and promises she won't tell, but Laurie throws it into the gutter.
 By the next day, Kevin finds the baby Jesus on his doorstep just as the Frost twins leave in a car.
 He goes to the dance with the baby Jesus, where he announces it to a confused audience.

 As Kevin walks through the school hallways, he meets Nora (Carrie Coon).
 Nora confesses that her husband was cheating on her, while Kevin confesses he cheated on his wife.
 Their encounter is short but they are clearly attracted to each other.
 Kevin goes outside to discover GR members on the edge of the school limits.
 The officers decide to ignore the protocol and arrest each one of them, including Patti.
 During this, other GR members break into houses, stealing photos of people who departed.
-Kevin goes to place the baby Jesus on the nativity display, only to discover that Matt (Christopher Eccleston) already placed another doll, which explained the audience's confusion.
+Laurie walks back and tries to retrieve the lighter she threw into the gutter.
+Kevin goes to place the baby Jesus on the nativity display, only to discover Matt (Christopher Eccleston) placing a wooden baby Jesus figure in the manger.
 Kevin drives off, throwing the baby Jesus near a forest.